 17. Full reserve banking

 Though rarely discussed in modern mainstream economics textbooks, there are economists who have designed monetary systems without the ballooning and shrinking money supply characteristics of fractional reserve banking.
-After the collapse that led to the Great Depression in the 1930’s there was serious consideration of an alternative monetary system known as 100% reserve banking or full reserve banking.
+After the Wall Street Crash of 1929 that preceded the Great Depression in the 1930s there was serious consideration of an alternative monetary system known as 100% reserve banking or full reserve banking.
 There are many subtle variations of this system that have been proposed over the years, perhaps most famously in The Chicago Plan and related book 100% Money created from the works of Irving Fisher, Frederick Soddy and Henry Simons.
-In more modern times, similar systems have been proposed by Nobel-Prize-winning economist Milton Friedman, and more recently by a campaign group in the UK called Positive Money.
+In more modern times, similar systems have been proposed by Nobel-Prize-winning economist Milton Friedman and more recently by a group called Positive Money in the UK.
+There also many groups around the world that advocate for some form of full reserve banking.
+For example The Alliance for Just Money (US), Monetive (Germany), Positiva Pengar (Sweden) and Ons Geld (Netherlands).

-The crisis of 2007/8 has rekindled interest full reserves.
-In 2012 a paper by Benes and Kumhoff, produced for the International Monetary Fund, analysed the likely effects of adopting Fisher’s plan and concluded “Our analytical and simulation results fully validate Fisher’s (1936) claims”.
+The crisis of 2007/8 has rekindled interest in full reserves.
+In 2012 a paper by Jaromir Benes and Michael Kumhof produced for the International Monetary Fund analysed the likely effects of adopting Fisher’s plan and concluded “Our analytical and simulation results fully validate Fisher’s (1936) claims.”

 What is full reserve banking?

-As discussed in chapter 1, full reserve banking simply means exclusively employing 'everlasting tokens' and not allowing banks to create 'spendable IOUs'.
-This means that the total money supply is automatically fixed, unless the government decide to print more.
+As discussed in chapter 1, full reserve banking is a monetary system that exclusively employs 'everlasting tokens' and does not allow banks to create 'spendable IOUs'.
+This means that the total money supply is automatically fixed, unless the government decides to print more.

-The phrase 'fractional reserves' means that the bank only has a fraction of the amount of everlasting tokens that would be required should all the bank's depositors wish to cash in their spendable IOUs i.e. if all depositors simultaneously said that they would like to take all their spendable IOU money out of their accounts in the form of cash (which is everlasting tokens), then the banks would simply not have enough.
-Indeed they would have only a small fraction of the amount required and the banking system would completely collapse.
-Armed with this explanation of fractional reserves, it has led many to assume that the definition of full reserves must be based on the following:
+The phrase 'fractional reserves' means that the banks only have a fraction of the amount of everlasting tokens that would be required should all the bank's depositors wish to withdraw their spendable IOUs simultaneously.
+Note that a bank customer "withdrawing" their spendable IOUs is essentially converting the numbers in their account balances into cash.
+This explanation of fractional reserves has led many to assume that the definition of full reserves must be based on the following:

 An overly simple description of full reserve banking

-A system where banks maintain the full amount of depositors money on hand all the time, so that if all depositors demanded their money simultaneously, the banks would have fully enough to satisfy them.
+A system where banks maintain the full amount of depositors' money on hand all the times, so that if all depositors demanded their money simultaneously, the banks would have fully enough to satisfy them.

-Under this definition, it would be impossible for banks to ever lend out depositors money, instead the they would just have to store the money in their vaults and act as a passive 'warehouse'.
+Under this definition, it would be impossible for banks to ever lend out any of the depositors money.
+Instead they would just have to store the money in their vaults and act as a passive warehouse or piggybank.
 Obviously banks could not offer any interest on anyone's savings as they would have no means of making any money from those deposits.
 What's more, businesses would no longer be able to go to banks to borrow money.
 This would be a disastrous system.
 Having said that, it is still common to find textbooks that employ this flawed definition of full reserves and follow it up with the inevitable conclusion that full reserve banking is a bad idea.
-Some economists have claimed that the concept of turning banks into money warehouses is synonymous with banning banks altogether.

 A better description of full reserve banking